putztzu/docker-cheat-sheet/README.md

 ### Entering a Docker Container

 The most recommended way to enter a docker container while it's running is to use [nsenter](http://jpetazzo.github.io/2014/03/23/lxc-attach-nsinit-nsenter-docker-0-9/).
 Using an `sshd` daemon is the official documentation but [considered evil](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/).
 Note that sshd requires installing and configuring sshd, exposing a network stack and remoting in using TCP/IP sockets.
 Aside from the complexity setting that all up, it's also not always possible.
-Nsenter using unix sockets minimizing dependencies and complexity, so in theory should be less complex and more universally possible.
+Nsenter uses unix sockets minimizing dependencies and complexity, so in theory should be less complex and more universally possible.

 * I recommend following my [wiki article](http://en.opensuse.org/User:Tsu2/docker-enter) as simplest but you can also follow others who have written about nsenter
 * [Installing nsenter using docker](https://github.com/jpetazzo/nsenter)